Construction Starts on New Hospital Worker Housing

 Chris Watkins said: “We are delighted to have been chosen to partner with Prime and Yeovil Hospital to deliver this fantastic new accommodation complex and are looking forward to the construction phase starting.
 We will be using our experience of building first-class residential accommodation to deliver the modern, comfortable and high-quality facilities the NHS workers and medical students deserve for the tremendous job they do for their community.”

-Expected to be completed by late summer 2020, the key worker accommodation complex will provide 176 bedrooms in a mixture of one, two, four- and eight-bedroom apartments.
+Expected to be completed by late 2020 / early 2021, the key worker accommodation complex will provide 176 bedrooms in a mixture of one, two, four- and eight-bedroom apartments.
 Located just 500m from the hospital, the scheme also includes shared living spaces and landscaped gardens to enable staff and students to socialise and relax away from work.